jabauer/ProjectQuincy/README.md

 ###Project Quincy is an open source Django, MySQL application for tracing historical networks through time and space.

-The code in this repository runs the new, beta version of _The Early American Foreign Service Database_.
-To see it, go to [jabauer.webfactional.com](http://jabauer.webfactional.com) username:abigail, password:adams.
-The current [www.eafsd.org](http://www.eafsd.org) still runs using the older, Rails, code which can be found in the [projectquincy](https://github.com/jabauer/ProjectQuincy) repository.
-The Rails code is no longer being updated and the EAFSD will soon be shifted over to the new Django code.
+The code in this repository runs the new version of _The Early American Foreign Service Database_ [www.eafsd.org](http://www.eafsd.org).
+The older, Rails, version has been taken offline but the code can still be found in the [projectquincy](https://github.com/jabauer/ProjectQuincy) repository.
+The Rails code is no longer being updated.

 ###Project Quincy is released under the GPLv3